lynzt/patreon-test/README.md

 done using vagrant, nodejs, expressjs, patreon

-this is test patreon's api and what data it pulls back... this is not supported nor finshed but it does hit the api and pull data that you can see in the terminal.
+this is a test of patreon's api and the response... this is not supported nor finshed, but it does hit the api and pull data that you can see in the terminal.